HexaField/decentralized-agent-coding-framework/plan.md

    * Provide a single Docker image that runs as the main software on a user’s machine.
    * Allow connections to other nodes on the same Tailscale network.

-2. **Distributed Kubernetes Clusters:**
+2. **Distributed Kubernetes Clusters (Talos-managed):**

-   * Each 'organization' has a dedicated distributed Kubernetes cluster.
+   * Each 'organization' has a dedicated distributed Kubernetes cluster managed by Talos.
    * Users belonging to multiple organizations may have multiple clusters running on the same machine.
    * Clusters support agent deployment, resource sharing, and workload scheduling.